 Our weekly breakfast/lunch menu will be:

 Are you interested in getting a sneak peek of camp before it begins?
 This is also a great opportunity to meet our volunteer directors and participate in some camp fun, too!
-Camp Dellwood’s Open House date will be held on:
+Camp Dellwood’s open house is Sunday, April 12 from 4-6 pm.

 Camp Dellwood - Optional After Care Opportunities